zacherytcox/stelligent-u/13-ECS/README.md

 and scaling vertically means having more instances of the same application on the same machine.
 Can you explain which one of these are possible on Fargate and which ones are possible on ECS and why?
 Be precise in explaining the differences._
+>ECS supports both and you have complete control of how you want to scale your application (and the burden of managing the cluster instances).
+You can leverage an autoscaling group to allow you to scale horizontally and you can update your autoscaling launch template to specify how big of an EC2 instance you want to run your containers on (thus configures the vertical aspect).
+>Fargate supports horizontal only, thus only allowing each Fargate task to have its own isolation boundary and does not share the underlying kernel, CPU resources, memory resources, or elastic network interface with another task.

 #### Task: Cleanup